 Unique in your own right, yet not alone, let’s explore together how you can reset and regain what seems lost and uncertain at this time.

 Hello!
-My name is Millie Batta (she/hers) and I am an intern at Shoreline Counselling.
+My name is Millie Batta (she/her) and I am a clinical fellow at Shoreline Counselling.
 Going to counselling is much like taking a road trip.
 You are the driver and I am the passenger in the front seat.
 As the passenger, I provide directions and help you navigate life’s challenges, but ultimately you are behind the wheel and decide the road we take.
 It would be an honour to be able to support you on this journey to growth and healing.